jcybul/mapreduce/starter-project-mr/starter-project-mr/README.txt

 (2 point) 6.
 The current design and implementation uses a number of RPC methods.
 Can you find out all the RPCs and list their signatures?
 Briefly describe the criteria a method needs to satisfy to be considered a RPC method.
 (Hint: you can look up at: https://golang.org/pkg/net/rpc/)

+Worker.DoTask
+Worker.Shutdown
+Master.Shutdown
+Master.Register

+The method and its type must be exported.

+It must have two types with the second type being a pointer to a reply block.

+It must return and error type.

 7. We provide a bash script called `main/test-wc-distributed.sh` that allows testing the distributed MapReduce implementation.